 In most cases, filing for workers’ compensation is also an agreement that the claimant will not file a lawsuit against his or her employer for the injury.
 This stipulation must be carefully considered and can cause serious problems for some claimants.
 Employees can file workers’ compensation claims even if their own negligence leads to injuries, but they may find it difficult to secure adequate damages without filing a lawsuit against a negligent employer.
 Filing a lawsuit may also be the encouragement a negligent employer needs to prevent future injuries to other employees.

-It’s wise to reach out to a qualified Kansas City injury attorney experienced in workers’ compensation claims after any workplace incident in Missouri.
+It’s wise to reach out to a qualified Kansas City personal injury lawyer experienced in workers’ compensation claims after any workplace incident in Missouri.
 Report the injury as soon as possible, seek an appropriate physician for medical care, and then contact an attorney.
 He or she can help you navigate the workers’ compensation claims process, handle a delayed or denied claim, or explore other avenues of compensation.
 If something leads to a later denial or delay of your workers’ compensation benefits, your attorney can help handle these issues as well.
 The appeals process for denied workers’ compensation benefits is notoriously complex, and having a trusted lawyer help you can make a tremendous difference in the outcome of an appeal.